June 2019 | Field News and Resources

 - Mission Investors Exchange has partnered with Urban Institute to produce a set of three practitioner briefs on place-based impact investing collaborations.
 The briefs offer an understanding of the roles of foundations and other actors in place-based impact investing efforts, and collaborative models in nurturing the development and expansion of this work.

-- Barron's Penta highlights Annie E. Casey Foundation's place-based impact investing efforts in Baltimore, Benefit Chicago's ecosystem design and impact investing products, and quotes MIE's Senior Vice President, Melanie Audette.
+- Barron's Penta highlights Annie E. Casey Foundation's place-based impact investing efforts in Baltimore and Benefit Chicago's ecosystem design and impact investing products and quotes MIE's Senior Vice President, Melanie Audette.

-- ImpactAlpha features the three place-based impact investing practitioner briefs recently released by Mission Investors Exchange and Urban Institute, and goes on to summarize examples of collaborative efforts in Chicago, New York, Michigan, and Baltimore that are detailed in the briefs.
+- ImpactAlpha features the three place-based impact investing practitioner briefs recently released by Mission Investors Exchange and Urban Institute and summarizes examples of collaborative efforts in Chicago, New York, Michigan, and Baltimore that are detailed in the briefs.